bloa/magpie/docs/algoconfig.md

 Finally, the value `prefix` change the names of Boolean parameters according to their values (e.g., to obtain "`-luby`" when true and "`-no-luby`" when false).

 The `SILENT_PREFIX` string is used to hide parameters with matching prefix in the final command line.
-Similarly, the `SILENT_SUFFIX` is used to specify a suffix which will be hidden in the fnal command line.
+Similarly, the `SILENT_SUFFIX` is used to specify a suffix which will be hidden in the final command line.

 ## Parameter definitions